tandao0909/hands-on-with-DS/Chapter 11/note.md

     $$\eta(t) = \eta_0 0.1^{t/s}$$
 - The learning rate will gradually drops by a factor of 10 every s steps.
 - While power scheduling reduces the learning rate more and more slowly, exponential scheduling keeps slashing it by a factor of 10 every s steps.
+- In Keras, similar to power scheduling, you can use the `ExponentialDecay` scheduler to implement exponential scheduling.
+- This will update the optimizer's learning rate at the beginning of each epoch.
+-If you want to update the learning rate per step, then you need to define a function that takes the current epoch and returns the learning rate.
+- Then you need to create a `LearningRateScheduler` callback, giving it the schedule function, and pass this callback to the `fit()` method.
+- After training, `history.history["lr"]` give you access to the list of learning rates used during training.
+- The schedule function can optionally take the current learning rate as a second argument.
+- Then the function will rely on the optimizer's initial learning rate (contrary to the previous implementation), hence you need to set it properly.
+- When you save a model, the optimizer and its learning rate get saved along with it.
+This means that with this new schedule function, you could just load a trained model and continue training where it left off.
+- However, things are not so simple if you use the `epoch` argument: the epoch does not get saved, and it resets to 0 every time you call the `fit()` method.
+- If you were to continue training a model where it left off, this could lead to a very large learning rate,w which would likely destroy your model's weights.
+- One solution is to manually set the `fit()` method's `initial_epoch` argument so that the `epoch` starts at the right value.

 ### Piecewise constant scheduling